cap-js/docs/java/cds-data.md

 ```

 :::tip Comparing Draft-enabled Entities
-If you compare the active with the inactive state of a draft-enabled entity, make sure that the `IsActiveEntity` values are either absent or the same in both images.
+If you compare the active image of a draft-enabled entity with the inactive one, make sure that the `IsActiveEntity` values are either absent or the same in both images.
 :::

-In case one of the images is empty, the `CdsDiffProcessor` traverses through the existing state treating it as an addition or removal mirroring the logic accordingly.
+In case one of the images is empty, the `CdsDiffProcessor` traverses through the existing image treating it as an addition or removal mirroring the logic accordingly.

 Changes detected by `CdsDiffProcessor` are reported to one or more visitors implementing the interface `CdsDiffProcessor.DiffVisitor`.